shashibhat/Carbon-Kube/deployment.md

 ### Production Deployment on AWS EKS (GitHub‑Style)

 This document provides **complete, reproducible steps** to deploy Carbon‑Kube on AWS EKS using Docker, Helm, and AWS CDK.
-It also includes instructions for **IEE‑grade experimentation and metrics collection**.
+It also includes instructions for **IEEE‑grade experimentation and metrics collection**.

 ---